adlirazin7/adlirazin7/README.md

  🎓 Master of Engineering in Computer Science and Electronics from Polytech Grenoble

- 🚀 Currently seeking AI/ML roles to apply expertise and grow in the field

  📚 Lifelong learner, continuously enhancing skills and knowledge in technology

  ⚽ Fun fact:  Arsenal is the only team with a **Golden** Premier League trophy!